adevinta/zoe/docs/advanced/secrets/overview.md

 ...
 ```

-When zoe encounters `secrets:JAAS_CONFIG`, it uses the configured secrets provider to search for a secret named `JAAS_CONFIG` and uses its value to replace `secret:JAAS_CONFIG`.
+When zoe encounters `secret:JAAS_CONFIG`, it uses the configured secrets provider to search for a secret named `JAAS_CONFIG` and uses its value to replace `secret:JAAS_CONFIG`.

 Zoe currently supports the following secrets provider (more may be supported in the future) :